souravgour-17/Fee_Payment/README.md

 - ✅ Admin panel to manage students & payments
 - ✅ CRUD operations for students & fees
 - ✅ Responsive design for desktop & mobile

 ---

+## 🔒 Authentication Flow

+- Students register or login using email/password.
+- Upon login, a JWT token is generated and stored in the client (localStorage or cookies).
+- **After logging in, you may need to refresh the page to load the next page correctly.**
+- The token is sent with requests to access protected routes (like viewing payment history).
+- Only authenticated users can access fee details and payment history.
+- User data is saved securely in MongoDB.

+---